 From 1984 to 2000 Kamal was on the faculty at Pennsylvania State University where he studied the impact of environmental pollutants on human health and developed undergraduate biotechnology courses and workforce training programs.
 He was instrumental in the establishment of Penn State’s Biotechnology Institute and Bioprocessing Resource Center programs.
 Kamal also directed the nationally recognized Summer Symposium in Molecular Biology at Penn State for 10 years.

 Kamal has published widely and has been invited to lecture and run biotechnology training programs by universities, institutes, and companies around the world.
-He is a voting member of the Workforce Development Committee of the U.S. National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL).
+He has served on several committees of the U.S. National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL).

 Kamal has been recognized by peers and students with numerous achievement awards for his teaching and research over the years.
 He’s been the Principal Investigator of numerous biotechnology related grants.
 For more information see Kamal’s full CV here.